In this tutorial, we will show you how to scrape the posts from LinkedIn.com.

 Here are the main steps in this tutorial: [Download task file here]

-1)"Go To Web Page" - to open the targeted web page
+- "Go To Web Page" - open the target web page

 - Click "+ Task" to start a new task with "Advanced Mode"